UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the difference between CCF and therms on my gas bill?

-CCF measures the physical volume of the natural gas (100 cubic feet), while a Therm measures the actual heating value (the energy content) of that gas.
+CCF measures the physical volume of the natural gas (100 cubic feet), while a therm measures the actual heating value (the energy content) of that gas.
 They are roughly equivalent in value, but billing by the therm ensures you are paying for the exact amount of heat energy delivered to your home, rather than just the volume of air space it occupies.

 Who do I call if I smell gas or have an emergency?